-Background: Patient-centered care is a major goal across the health care industry.
-By empowering patients to play an active role in their care and assume a pivotal role in developing an individualized treatment plan to meet their health care needs, this care model can increase patients' satisfaction with provided services and ultimately improve treatment quality and outcomes.
+Background: Improving Seniors' Timely Access to Care Act of 2021 was introduced in the 117th Congress by Congresswoman Suzan DelBene (D-WA) in May of 2021.
+Essentially if passed, this law would modify title XVIII of the Social Security Act and primarily focus on correcting issues and streamlining processes as is relates to the practice of obtaining Prior Authorizations.
+Patient-Centered Care remains a major goal across the health care industry.
+By providing patients with the tools to play an active role in their care and participate in developing an individualized treatment plan to meet their health care needs, this care model can increase patients' satisfaction and ultimately improve treatment quality and outcomes.

 Yet despite these clear advantages to adopting patient-centered care, health care providers and patients often face significant obstacles in putting this concept into practice.
-Utilization management programs, such as prior authorization create significant barriers for patients by delaying the start or continuation of necessary treatment and negatively affecting patient health outcomes.
-The very manual, time-consuming processes used in these programs burden providers and divert valuable resources away from direct patient care.
-However, health plans and benefit managers contend that utilization management programs are employed to control costs and ensure appropriate treatment.
-Recognizing the investment that the health insurance industry will continue to place in these programs, AAHAM has developed the following principles on utilization management programs to reduce the negative impact they have on patients, providers, and the health care system.
-AAHAM strongly urges health plans, benefit managers and any other party conducting utilization management, as well as accreditation organizations, to apply the following principles to utilization management programs for medical benefits.
+Utilization management programs, such as prior authorization create significant barriers for both the patient and provider as it can delay the start of, or the continuation of ongoing treatment and will most likely negatively affect patient health outcomes.
+It is the cumbersome, manual, and timeconsuming processes used in these programs that burden providers and divert valuable resources away from direct patient care.
+However, Insurance Payers contend that utilization management programs are applied to control costs and ensure appropriate treatment.
+Recognizing the investment that the healthcare insurance industry will continue to place in these programs, AAHAM has developed the following principles on utilization management programs to reduce the negative impact they have on patients, providers, and the health care system.
+AAHAM strongly urges health plans, benefit managers and any other party conducting utilization management, as well as accreditation organizations, to apply the following principles to utilization management programs that will benefit all involved parties.
 We believe adherence to these principles will ensure that patients have timely access to treatment and reduce administrative costs to the health care system.